BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 TODO: image and details

-This leads us to the idea that human beings have a hard upper limit on lifespan, something like 129 years, as max-stable distribution for reversed Weibull is reversed Weibull.
+This leads us to the idea that human beings have a hard upper limit on lifespan, something like 129 years, as max-stable distribution for Inverse Weibull is Inverse Weibull.
 Hence, your probability of living to 130 without gerontologic therapies (which alter the maximum lifespan), but with geriatric (which treat your senile diseases) is exactly 0.

 Gerontologists sometimes also say that "immortal" species is a one that has approximately the same hazard rate over time.